+Dalhousie University

+3 credit hours

+Fall 2022

-Dalhousie University 3 credit hours Fall 2021 Tuesdays, 2:35 p.m. - 5:25 p.m.
-McCain 2102
+Mondays, 2:35 p.m. - 5:25 p.m.

+LSC C210

 Instructor: Dr. Anders Hayden

-Office Hours: Henry Hicks 358, Tuesdays 1:30 - 2:25 p.m., Wednesdays 4:05 - 5:00

-p.m., or online meetings by appointment (please e-mail me to set up an
+Office Hours: Henry Hicks 358, Thursdays 2:30 to 3:30 p.m. or by appointment (please e-mail me to set up an in-person or online appointment outside of regular office hours).
+I will usually be available to talk after class as well.

-online appointment).

 E-mail: anders.hayden@dal.ca

 Tel: 902-494-6602

-Online materials: https://dal.brightspace.com/d2l/home/187369
+Online materials: https://dal.brightspace.com/d2l/home/232402

-The Political Science General Office on the third floor of the Henry Hicks Building will be open from 9:00-3:30, Monday to Friday, for the month of September.

-This syllabus is based on the assumption that it will be possible to hold in-person classes throughout the fall 2021 semester.
-However, if either the university administration or the instructor determines that it is unsafe to meet in person, we will move the class online, with a weekly synchronous meeting during the scheduled class time on Tuesdays.
+This syllabus is based on the assumption that it will be possible to hold in-person classes throughout the fall 2022 semester.
+If the Covid situation requires us to move the class online, there will be a weekly synchronous meeting during the scheduled class time on Mondays.
 If we have to move online, other changes to the syllabus may be necessary (e.g. to the attendance and participation grade).